dabernathy89/gf-workflow-testing/README.md

 - **Validation**: Ensures tag exists and follows semantic versioning
 - **Scope**: Full production deployment with versioned assets

+### Production Branch (`prod`)
+- **Purpose**: Always points to the currently deployed production version
+- **Automation**: Automatically updated as part of `deploy-to-production.yml` workflow
+- **Trigger**: Updates after successful production deployment
+- **Process**:
+  - After successful deployment, fast-forward merges the `prod` branch to the deployed tag
+  - Only updates if the branch isn't already pointing to the deployed version
+- **Benefits**: Provides an accurate reference point for what's actually running in production

 ## Key Features

 - **Semantic Versioning**: Automatic version bumping based on conventional commits